 What is “positive ageing”?

-Positive ageing is about maximising the quality of life and wellbeing of older people, recognising that ageing is not just about physically getting older but the context in which people get older.
+Positive Ageing is about maximising the quality of life and wellbeing of people as they age, recognising that it is not just about physical ageing, but the context in which people experience life.
 This includes recognising changes in our physical abilities, social connections, employment, and family situations, and finding the positive and rewarding experiences within these transitions.

 This approach encourages us to live vibrant lives at all stages, by maintaining good health, staying mentally and physically active, continuously learning, and being socially engaged.
 It's about enjoying new experiences such as developing new skills, forming new friendships, volunteering in the community, pursuing hobbies, and visiting new places.

-Positive ageing also emphasises the importance of older people’s contributions to society, and it encourages continued participation in our community.
+Positive ageing also emphasises the importance of individual’s contributions to society at all ages, and it encourages continued participation in our community.
 It is about being resilient during challenging times, staying connected, sharing experiences, and participating in activities that contribute to a healthier and happier life.

 Why is Council expanding its Positive Ageing service?

-Our goal is to strengthen our support of older residents.
+Our goal is to strengthen wellbeing, connection, and support for residents as they age.
 We want our services and facilities to better meet their needs and interests.

 I used to receive help at home from Council, who should I now contact for these services?